XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-in-reporting-mode.md

     Note that these are the only configurations required for `rippled` to start up successfully.
 All other configurations are optional and can be tweaked after you have a working server.

-4. Edit the `rippled-reporting-mode.cfg` file to enable Reporting Mode:
+4. Edit the `rippled-reporting-mode.cfg` file to enable reporting mode:

     1. Uncomment the `[reporting]` stanza or add a new one: